jessicadavis12/Portfolio/03_final/q7_Iterators/question.md

 Object: can be acessed throught object.entries() or if the keys are needed then object.keys()

+### Feedback:
+These should be Object.entries() and Object.keys(), not the lower case object.
+These have different meanings.

 Array:  array.forEach() calls a function once for each element in an array
         array.map() creates a new array by performing a function on each array element.